loic-meister-guild/pj-matterport-sdk-2021-tutorial-advanced/matterport-wall-paint/README.md

-# vs-app extracted fron the Matterport SDK Bundle Example
+# Painter tool sample reconstructed from the Matterport labs page

 ## Install
 Install the Node.js modules: